rjhalliday/rjhalliday.github.io/_posts/2024-08-30-overcoming-aws-lambda-size-limits-how-to-use-multiple-layers-to-bypass-the-50mb-and-250mb-restrictions.md

    Adjust the python version to match your needs.

 You can use the same steps above to create multiple lambd layers of your choosing.
 In my case, I use three layers, one each for  `langchain_google_genai` and `langchain_community`, plus another layer for other (smaller) libraries.

+## Configuring your lambda functoin use the uploaded layers

+Once you've created and uploaded your Lambda layers, you need to configure your Lambda function to use these layers.
+Here's how you can do this using both the AWS Management Console and the AWS CLI:

+### Configuring Your Lambda Function to Use Layers

+#### Using the AWS Management Console

+1. **Log in to the AWS Management Console.**

+2. **Navigate to the Lambda Service:**

+   - In the AWS Management Console, go to the **Lambda** service.

+3. **Select Your Lambda Function:**

+   - Click on the name of the Lambda function that you want to configure.

+4. **Configure Function Layers:**

+   - In the function’s configuration page, scroll down to the **Layers** section.
+   - Click on the **Add a layer** button.

+5. **Add the Layers:**

+   - **Choose from Layer Version ARN**:
+     - Select **Provide a layer version ARN** if you have the ARN (Amazon Resource Name) of the layer.
+     - Enter the ARN for the layer, which you can find on the Layers page or in the AWS CLI output from the layer creation.
+   - **Choose from AWS Layers**:
+     - Select **Custom layers** to see your uploaded layers.
+     - Choose the layer you want to add from the list and specify the version.
+   - Click **Add** to attach the layer to your function.

+6. **Repeat for Additional Layers:**

+   - Repeat the above steps to add more layers, such as the second library layer you’ve uploaded.

+7. **Save Changes:**

+   - After adding the necessary layers, make sure to save your changes by clicking **Deploy** or **Save** on the function’s configuration page.

+#### Using the AWS CLI

+1. **Get the Layer ARNs:**

+   - If you haven’t already, list your layers to get their ARNs:

+     ```bash
+     aws lambda list-layers
+     ```

+   - You can also get the version ARNs for a specific layer:

+     ```bash
+     aws lambda list-layer-versions --layer-name <layer-name>
+     ```

+2. **Update Your Lambda Function Configuration:**

+   - Use the `update-function-configuration` command to add layers to your Lambda function.
+Replace `<function-name>` with your Lambda function's name, and `<layer-arn-1>` and `<layer-arn-2>` with the ARNs of the layers:

+     ```bash
+     aws lambda update-function-configuration \
+       --function-name <function-name> \
+       --layers <layer-arn-1> <layer-arn-2>
+     ```

+### Verifying Layer Usage

+1. **Test Your Function:**

+   - After updating the function configuration, test your Lambda function to ensure that the layers are correctly included and the code executes as expected.

+2. **Check Logs:**

+   - Use AWS CloudWatch Logs to check for any errors or logs that indicate whether the layers are being used properly.

+By following these steps, you will have successfully configured your Lambda function to use multiple layers, thereby bypassing the deployment package size limits and keeping your serverless applications modular and manageable.